Military Service Members and the Brain

 Peer-reviewed research from the Center for BrainHealth has shown that guided brain training significantly improves higher-order cognitive performance in civilian adults with traumatic brain injury.
-Through a Department of Defense funded grant, Center researchers are now implementing the cognitive training program to determine whether service members with TBI similarly benefit from the intervention through enhancement of cognitive capacity and brain function.
-The impact of this research could enhance veterans’ mental productivity, improve cognitive capacity as well as rescue the long-term burden of disability on families and society as a whole.
-Learn more.
+Through a Department of Defense funded grant, Center researchers implemented the cognitive training program to determine whether service members with TBI similarly benefit from the intervention through enhancement of cognitive capacity and brain function.
+Findings from this research were publised in Neuropsychological Rehabilitation in May 2015 and its impact showed improved cognitive performance and psychological and neural health in veterans following the strategy based training .
+Learn more here.

 For more information, contact Warrior Training Team member and veteran, Mike Rials at 972-883-3416 or email@example.com.

 Military Spouses and Caregivers: Thanks to a partnership with La Quinta Inns & Suites we are able to offer this top-tier training to military spouses and caregivers.
 For more information, contact Cheryl Endres firstname.lastname@example.org or 580-284-9522.